peteroupc/peteroupc.github.io/random.md

 <a id=Seeding_Recommendations></a>
 ### Seeding Recommendations

-An application should use a PRNG with a seed it specifies (rather than another kind of RNG) only if--
+An application should use a PRNG with a seed it specifies (rather than an automatically-initialized PRNG or another kind of RNG) only if--

 1. the initial state (the seed) which the "random" result will be generated from--
     - is hard-coded,